keithbuhler/keithbuhler.github.io/cv.md

 2014    “I Wouldn’t Imagine That if I Were You: Moral Imaginative Resistance in a Virtue Ethical Frame,” South Carolina Society for Philosophy;  Midsouth Philosophy Conference, February.

 #### TEACHING: ###
-Wisdom and Virtue Ethics, Spring 2016, Asbury University
+Virtue Ethics: Wisdom and Virtue, Spring 2016, Asbury University

-Introduction to Philosophy: Goodness and Truth, 2014-2016, Asbury University
+Introduction to Philosophy, 2014-2016, Asbury University
 Health Care Ethics, 2015-2016, University of Kentucky

-Introduction to Philosophy: Reality and Knowledge, 2013-2014, University of Kentucky
+Introduction to Philosophy, 2013-2014, University of Kentucky

-Introduction to Philosophy: Reality and Knowledge, winter 2014, University of Kentucky
+Introduction to Philosophy, (winter) 2014, University of Kentucky
 Introduction to Ethics, 2013-2014, University of Kentucky
 Introduction to Logic, 2012-2013, University of Kentucky
 Contemporary Philosophy of Science, 2004, Biola University

 #### LEADERSHIP: ###